therod/theminimalistcoder/app/posts/2012-11-09-railsgirlszurich.md

 that sum up the basic idea behind the event, serving as a reminder.
 A reminder on which the following 4 points are based.

-# 1. I am reading the Lean Startup, you probably never heard of it.
+<b>I am reading the Lean Startup, you probably never heard of it:</b>
 I know, talk about startups is completely “hip” at the moment and you can’t attend a single *technology* event without at least one guy preaching